What’s the Ideal Freezer Temperature for Keeping Food Fresher Longer?

-Kitchen Fact: The ideal temperature range for your freezer is 0° Fahrenheit or below (-18° Celsius or below).
+The optimal freezer temperature is 0° Fahrenheit or below (-18° Celsius or below).

-To make sure your freezer is running at the correct temperature, get a freezer thermometer to monitor the temperature, and make sure you defrost your freezer every once in awhile to make sure it’s running efficiently.
+Look for the dial to set your freezer temp and adjust it if needed to the coldest setting.
+This is usually the highest number if the dial is number-based, but always check the appliance manual to be sure.
+To double check that your freezer is running at the correct temperature, get a freezer thermometer to monitor the temperature, and make sure you defrost your freezer every once in awhile to make sure it’s running efficiently.

 Should I Be Worried About Freezer Burn?